top of page

 Exhibitor

-Headspace is Australia’s National Youth Mental Health Foundation, supporting 12-25 year olds with free early intervention services. headspace can help young people with mental health, physical health (including sexual health), social and emotional wellbeing, alcohol and other drug services, and work and study support.
+Headspace is Australia’s National Youth Mental Health Foundation, supporting 12-25 years old with free early intervention services.
+Headspace can help young people with mental health, physical health (including sexual health), social and emotional wellbeing, alcohol and other drug services, and work and study support.
 Young people can visit our centres or access our online and phone counselling, and vocational and school programs.
 Our goal is to help young people, their families and their communities to get themselves back on track by strengthening young peoples’ social and emotional wellbeing.